What Is The Difference Between Cold Email & Email Marketing?

 Sending Frequency Of Cold Email & Marketing Email

 Marketing emails aim to make the brand live in the minds of the recipients always, and for that, they have to hit the inbox of subscribers regularly.
 Also, as subscribers already know that the emails are automated, you should send them regularly.

 In contrast, recipients of cold emails never expected emails from you in the first place, which means the frequency would be less.
 Also, follow-up emails have to be sent individually.
 By no means can they look as though an automated tool is sending them.

 You should not send cold emails every 3rd day or weekly as it will not look personal at all.

-Here are some common mistakes people make in Cold Email vs Email Marketing.
+Here are some common mistakes people make in Cold Emailing and Email Marketing.

 You can reap the benefits of cold emails if you write them well.
 Cold emails are like darts thrown in the dark.
 It might strike the target sometimes, and sometimes it might not.

-However, to maximize one’s chances of hitting the target, it is crucial to make sure that the darts are thrown in the right direction.
+However, to maximize one’s chances of hitting the target, it is crucial to make sure that you throw the darts in the right direction.
 Follow pointers for writing a cold email, or else recipients may mark it as spam.